 - Start the engine and warm it up for a few minutes at approximately 1,000 to 2,000 r/min.
 Occasionally rev the engine to 4,000 to 5,000 r/min.
-The engine is warm when it quickly responds to the throttle. - Connect the tachometer to the spark plug lead, and then set the idle to the specified idling speed by adjusting the throttle stop screw.
-Turn the screw in direction (a) to increase the engine speed, and in direction (b) to decrease the engine speed.
+The engine is warm when it quickly responds to the throttle. - 2.
+Connect the tachometer and set the idle to the specified idling speed by adjusting the throttle stop screw.
+Turn the screw in to increase engine speed, and out to decrease engine speed.